Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Two-point function, susceptibility and correlation length

-\emph{Proof. } By Section~\ref{section:Qproperty}, $Q$ is positive and self-adjoint, and it has eigenvalue $\|Q\|$.
-Let $P_{\|Q\|}$ denote the projection into the eigenspace of eigenvalue $\norm Q$.
+\begin{proof}[Proof of Corollary~\ref{corollary:Gij}] When $\nu\in \R$, by Lemma~\ref{lemma:Q}, $Q$ is compact, positive, self-adjoint, and $\norm Q$ is an isolated eigenvalue with a strictly positive eigenvector $h$.
+Let $P_{\|Q\|}$ denote the projection into the eigenspace of $\norm Q$.
 If $P_{\|Q\|}(q) \ne 0$, then \eqref{eqn:2.28} and the spectral theorem implies which gives the desired result.
 Hence, it is sufficient to prove $P_{\|Q\|}(q) \ne 0$.